NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Comes out faster
     - Spawns 3 frames later
     - Hitboxes bigger (TODO: Are the other non-front hitboxes bigger?)
-    - Bugs changed to be mids (TODO: were they always mids?)
+    - Bugs changed to be lows (TODO: were they always lows?)
     - "sit" flags adjusted
 - 6B(B) given stagger
 - 6BBA(8B) added as 8B
 - 6BB(B)
     - Has one less active hitbox frame
-    - Has slightly more lift
+    - Slightly more lift to be y-cancelable consistently
+    - Starts up one frame later
     - 7 frames less recovery
     - Hits slightly further away
     - Knocks down